Vehicle Registration Plates Not Required

 Former Military Vehicles

 Once we say the word, "military," we invoke "Catch 22."
 The State issues a Former Military Vehicle registration plate, but no plate is required.
 IT IS OPTIONAL.
-This is clearly stated on DOT Form VTR135M.PDF which folks can download from the Title and Registration Forms | Special and Other License Plate Forms link described above.
+This is clearly stated in the "FEES" block on the VTR-135-M form and you can "X" the appropriate box.

 This information is the result of research by the Kempner Power Wagon Museum.
 Please pass it on to all Former Military Vehicle owners.